 We must help teens understand that texting back and forth is different from spending time with someone in person.

-Don’t assume your teens know how to successfully navigate romantic relationships.
+Don’t assume your teen knows how to successfully navigate romantic relationships.
 Be a role model and teach them how to respect and honor others.